fleetdm/fleet/articles/linux-disk-encryption-end-user.md

 ## 3. Escrow your key with Fleet

   - Open Fleet Desktop.
 If your device is encrypted, you'll see a banner prompting you to escrow the key.
   - Click **Create key**.
 Enter your existing encryption passphrase when prompted.
   - Fleet will generate and securely store a new passphrase for recovery.
+This may take several minutes.
+A popup will appear when Fleet is done.

 Now, your encryption status will update to "verified" in Fleet Desktop, meaning that your recovery key has been successfully stored.